Bioconductor/bioconductor.org/content/news/bioc_3_1_release.md

 * Getting Started with Bioconductor 3.1
 * New Software Packages
 * NEWS from new and existing packages
-* Packages removed from the release
+* Packages removed from Bioconductor since the last release.

 Getting Started with Bioconductor 3.1
 ======================================